granddivino/Unhinged/readme.txt

  Question: The girls couldn't wait, they're already busy complaining about their husbands instead of talking about books.
 So Karen decides to...
- Choice M: Interrupt Susan's story and talk about how that bitch Kathy crashed into her.
- Choice N: Raise hell about how they got started without her.
+ Choice M: Interrupt Susan's story and talk about how that bitch Kathy crashed into her. +4 points Choice N: Raise hell about how they got started without her. +2 points

+ Max points = 12
+ Minimum points = 6

  Scenario 8:
  (Result of Choice G)